KillerDonut159/stuylostandfound/README.md

 Lost and Found: The Website V1.1

 **MOBILE-FRIENDLY (ish)!!!!**
-Finally made sidebar work such that mobile devices have a much easier time navigating ("Sidebar" is not really a sidebar but it is essentially a nav bar on mobile)
+<br>Finally made sidebar work such that mobile devices have a much easier time navigating
+<br>("Sidebar" is not really a sidebar but it is essentially a nav bar on mobile)

 Python database has yet to be implemented into website, but we hope to get this done shortly!